-The hole by hole fly-by gives you a rough understanding of each hole and its position in the golf course.
+The hole-by-hole fly-by gives you a rough understanding of each hole and its position on the golf course.

 A par 4 Hole, 356 yards, has a wide fairway bordered by unforgiving penalty areas on both sides, Stroke index 12 (the 12th hole in terms of average difficulty, is quite easy if you stay on the fairway.
 The brown is guarded by two palm trees that are quite famous for holding lofted approach shots.

 The 2nd most difficult hole (Stroke Index 2) is a 340-yard par 4, which doglegs to the right.
 The large neem on the left is the ideal place to be under, and the large tree on the right edge of the dogleg makes the approach require a skill.
 A tall palm watches over the left of the brown, with overhanding neems on the right.